aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-table-manipulation/insert-table/_index.md

 // ...
 (Other import statements)
 // ...
 (Rest of the code)
 ```

 ## Step 2: Initialize Document, Page, and Table
+Next, build the table structure.
+We create rows, cells, and then add them to a `Table` object.
+Notice how we can later **customize OneNote table columns** by adjusting column widths.

 ```java
 // Initialize Page class object
 Page page = new Page();